 A credit card’s APR, or annual percentage rate, quantifies the cost of taking out credit.
 In other words, if you carry a balance beyond your credit card’s grace period, your APR will determine the amount of interest the card issuer can charge on that balance.
-So what is a good credit card APR?
+Currently, the average credit card APR is above 16 percent.

 What is a good credit card APR?

 If you want the best credit card APR possible, you might want to work on improving your credit score first.
-Once your FICO credit score passes 670, your credit will move from “subprime” to “prime.”
+Once your FICO Score passes 670, your credit will move from “subprime” to “prime.”
 This means you’ll start to become eligible for prime interest rates.
-As your creditworthiness continues to improve, you’ll be more likely to receive lower credit card APR offers from lenders.
+As your creditworthiness continues to improve, you’ll be more likely to receive good credit card APR offers from lenders.

 How to compare credit card APRs